Press ESC to close

 • Ebooks have the advantage of being able to link readers to additional information.
 Digital books generate learning materials you can file as resources and come back to another day.

-• If you’re home educating siblings, it’s useful to to be able to assign different work from the same textbook simultaneously, or to ask both to read the same book at the same time because ebooks allow for multiple readers.
+• If you’re home educating siblings, it’s useful to to be able to assign different work from the same textbook simultaneously; or to ask both to read the same book at the same time.
+Ebooks allow for multiple readers on multiple devices which makes this simpler.

 Try before you buy

 Lots of ebooks allow sample page downloads before you buy the book.
 This is brilliant if you’re buying books online and can’t flip through the book as you would in a store.
 Time’s far too precious to waste reading books you don’t enjoy; especially when learning to read.
-Download samples from new authors, different genres and encourage homeschoolers to read the samples and choose books they want to read.
+Download samples from new authors and different genres, and encourage homeschoolers to read the samples and choose books they want to read – just as they would in a library.

 Books initially bought as ebooks that turn out to be great books in some way – a reference book that will continue to be useful for a while to come, or a reading book you know will be read again – these books are worth duplicating onto bookshelves if possible.
 Choosing to read a book on a device is making a conscious choice to read; books on bookshelves can tempt people to read even when they’d not planned to do so.
 Good books will get read again.